If you grew up the Montclair District of Oakland from 1956 to about 1990, you shopped at Freeway Variety.

 I felt the best way to describe this most beloved and dearly missed variety store is by sharing memories of it, which were detailed in a Facebook group.
 The group is lovingly called Forgotten Montclair.
 It is dedicated to preserving and sharing the memories of growing up in the Montclair District of Oakland, California.

 Laura C: I bought my Beautiful Crissy doll there, in elementary school, along with my camping cookware for Brownie camp.
 When I graduated from high school, I bought my powder blue gym clothes there.

 Joanne G: Freeway Variety was “candy land” heaven to me!
 My mom never let me have candy growing up – not ever once being able to trick or treat.
 So if I was ever able to ride my bike up to Freeway Variety from lower Broadway Terrace (all uphill)!
 The Now or Later were my first choice after a spin around the store to take in the isles of crazy stuff

-Christopher W: Ah there it is, my favorite store growing up in Montclair.
-While my mom shopped at Lucky’s I would be down at Freeway Variety looking for everything from match cars, Pez dispensers, loved the chocolate ones, and when I was really small, I would get a quarter and ride the horse in the front.
+Christopher W: Ah, there it is, my favorite store growing up in Montclair.
+While my mom shopped at Lucky’s, I would be down at Freeway Variety looking for everything from match cars, Pez dispensers, loved the chocolate ones, and when I was tiny, I would get a quarter and ride the horse in the front.
 Good times

 Stephanie W: Florence was my auntie